rosiemin/Handwriting-Image-Recognition/README.md

 # CNN Modeling:
 ### Examining the presence of a letter or not:
 The target words were transformed into a 1d-vector that examined the presence of a letter in a word or not.
-If the word was present,

 <p align="center">
   <img src="images/vec_words.png">